RitaMwas/alx-low_level_programming/0x14-bit_manipulation/README.md

 A function that returns the value of a bit at a given index
 * where index is the index, starting from 0 of the bit you want to get
 * Returns: the value of the bit at index index or -1 if an error occured
+## 3-set\_bit.c
+A function that sets the value of a bit to 1 at a given index.
+* where index is the index, starting from 0 of the bit you want to set
+* Returns: 1 if it worked, or -1 if an error occurred